 How much is homeowners insurance in New York?

-The average annual cost for New York homeowners insurance in 2021 is $987 per year for $250,000 in dwelling coverage.
+The average annual cost for New York homeowners insurance in 2021 was $987 per year for $250,000 in dwelling coverage.
 That means New Yorkers pay over $300 less than the national average of $1,312 per year for home insurance.
-In comparison, nearby Massachusetts residents pay $1,307 per year and Connecticut residents pay $1,184 annually, on average, for the same amount of coverage.
+In comparison, nearby Massachusetts residents pay an average of $1,307 per year and Connecticut residents pay an average of $1,184 annually for the same amount of coverage.
 One reason for New York’s lower home insurance premiums could be that fewer homeowners are competing for policies.
-New York maintains the lowest percentage of homeowners in the U.S. at around 54%.
+New York has the lowest percentage of homeowners in the U.S. with homeownership rates at about 54%.

 Home insurance in New York